yuchild/galvanize_datathon2020/README.md

 #### -- Project Status: [Active]

-## Project Intro/Objective
+## Project Objective
-The purpose of this project is use .
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+The purpose of this project is use Twitter data from 3 days 30th September, 1st of October, and 2nd of October 2020 to provide three tiers of analysis.

+First is a general exploration of data based on Twitter feeds, user characteristics, time series analysis, and natural language processing.

+Second is a sentiment analysis of Twitter feeds funneled into an overall influencer score based on retweets, following, favorited, and other metrics.
+This analysis will then be rolled into regression model targeting user characteristics with the influencer score.

+Third is a live web dashboard centered around a map data of states with metrics

 ### Partners
-* Mathias Darr, Data Scientist and Data Engineer Extraordinaire
+* Mathias Darr, Data Scientist and Data Engineer, web app ninja
-* Julia Sokolova, Data Scientist Project Manager Queen Bee
+* Julia Sokolova, Data Scientist and Project Manager Queen Bee, sentiment analyst and modeler extraordinaire
-* David Yu, Data Scientist EDA Guru
+* David Yu, Data Scientist EDA Guru and bookworm for data

 ### Methods Used
 * Inferential Statistics